prob140/prob140/docs/_build/html/_sources/tutorial.rst.txt

 Plotting
 --------

-To visualize our distributions, we can plot a histogram of the density using the ``Plot`` function.
+To visualize our distributions, we can plot a histogram of the probability mass function using the ``Plot`` function.

 .. ipython:: python